launchdarkly-labs/project-migrator-script/README.md

 - You must have Deno installed

+### Considerations

+- These scripts (migrate and source) are supported strictly as is and LD support cannot be expected for help running this

 ### Known Issues

 - Bug with 429 rate limiting.
 The request that is rate limited will still fail